Madonna (album): Background

 "Madonna is great.
 She will do anything to be a star, and that's exactly what I look for in an artist: total co-operation...
-With Madonna, I knew I had someone hot and co-operative, so I planned to build her career with singles, rather than just put an album right away and run the risk of disaster".
+With Madonna, I knew I had someone hot and co-operative, so I planned to build her career with singles, rather than just release an album right away and run the risk of disaster".

 — —Sire Records A&R executive Michael Rosenblatt on working with the singer.

-Kamins then approached Sire Records president Seymour Stein, who at the time was at Lenox Hill Hospital recovering from a heart surgery.
+Kamins then approached Sire Records president Seymour Stein, who at the time was at Lenox Hill Hospital recovering from heart surgery.
 Stein had his secretary send the tape to the hospital so he could listen to it; "I liked the hook, I liked Madonna's voice, I liked the feel [...]
 I liked it all and played it again", the executive recalled.
-He signed the singer on for three twelve-inch singles with an option for albums; she would get $15,000 for each one, but would also have to pay for all recording costs.
+He signed the singer to a deal for three twelve-inch singles with an option for albums; she would get $15,000 for each one, but would also have to pay for all recording costs.
 Sire A&E executive Michael Rosenblatt, who oversaw the entire process, wanted to release a double-sided single with "Ain't No Big Deal" as A-side and "Everybody" as B-side.
-"Ain't No Big Deal", however, "did not come out well", so Roseneblatt decided to put "Everybody" on both sides of the record: One version lasted 5:56, while the other was a dub form with a duration of 9:23.
+"Ain't No Big Deal", however, "did not come out well", so Rosenblatt decided to put "Everybody" on both sides of the record: one version lasted 5:56, while the other was a dub version with a duration of 9:23.
 Since he had recorded the demo, Bray argued that he should be the producer for the single, but Stein decided to appoint Kamins, "for the sheer interest of seeing where it would go".
 Kamins, however, wasn't interested in producing, wanting to focus on A&R instead; he approached musician Kashif to see if he was interested in working on the song, but he turned down the offer.
 "Everybody" was released as Madonna's debut single on October 6, 1982.
 It failed to enter the Billboard Hot 100, peaking at number 7 on the Bubbling Under Hot 100.
 It was more successful on Billboards Dance Club Songs chart, where it reached the third spot.
-Music promotor Boby Shaw recalled that, "['Everybody'] made noise enough to give her an album deal".
+Music promoter Bobby Shaw recalled that, "['Everybody'] made noise enough to earn her an album deal".